jundalisay/spblist/content/en/social/economics/principles/part-2/chapter-01.md

 In contrast, the non-profit-maximizing system of pantrynomics earns through **primary arbitrage** or through the differences in hardship incurred in making a product or service.

 In the example, Mr. Chef is able to make quality cakes at low effort because of his great skill in making them. **His profit is from increasing his mastery which lowers his costs, and not in stifling supply by raising prices.**  His mastery can be achieved faster if he were passionate in his chosen business or employment.
-This is why we call the Second law of Value as the [Invisible Hand of the Tao](/pantrynomics/invisible-hand-of-tao) that shows itself through the effort theory of value-->
+This is why we call the Third Law of Value as the [Invisible Hand of the Tao](/pantrynomics/invisible-hand-of-tao) that shows itself through the effort theory of value-->

-## The Resulting Concepts from the Second Law
+## The Resulting Concepts from the Third Law

-The resulting concepts from the Second Law of Value are:
+The resulting concepts from the Third Law of Value are:

 - The invisible hand of dharma
 - The Force of Capital